User Experience is a person’s perceptions and responses resulting from the use and/or anticipated use of a product, system or service.

 - The better the User Experience, the better the adoption rate of the product

-We use UX design because that’s what generates happy customers, and inherently increases sales.
+The team uses UX design because that’s what generates happy customers, and inherently increases sales.
 Those two goals are the main indicators of a good UX.

 User Experience design is the process of enhancing user satisfaction by improving the usability, accessibility, and pleasure provided in the interaction between the user and the product.